Allan-Linn-OnT/Take-Note/README.md

 # Take-Note
 A Project intended to aid in helping you become a professional musician.

-We utilize a number of ML models to assist with the music produciton process by automatically generating harmonies for a user supplied melody.
+We utilize a number of ML models to assist with the music production process by automatically generating harmonies for a user supplied melody.

 To run our code please refer to the README within the coconet_torch folder or the transformer folder.